Are you looking for some useful chicken idioms to use in your everyday English?

 10. Hen Party

-- Meaning: a party for women.
+- Meaning: a social gathering for women.

 11. To Go To Bed With The Chickens